 To prevent the sliminess, there should not be any water or moisture while cooking.
 So there are two things to do.
 Do not cover the pan while cooking and do not sprinkle water so that it does not steam cook.
 You can cover it for few minutes, in the beginning, to aid in the cooking but do not keep it fully covered.
 Without the lid, I do not have to worry about it.
 The second thing is we add salt at the end since salt alt as you know brings out the moisture content from the veggies.
 Also, you have to keep stirring it so that it gets cooked evenly.

 - Wash the okra and pat dry them completely with a towel.
 Then chop them.
 When you are just starting, do not chop them very thin.
 It can easily break when you are constantly stirring them.

 - Then add the okra in hot oil.
-You will need extra amount of oil than you normally would while sautéing other veggies.
-After giving it a few stir, reduce the flame and keep it in medium low heat.
+You will need an extra amount of oil than you normally would while sautéing other veggies.
+After giving it a few stir, reduce the flame and keep it in medium-low heat.
 Toss it every now and then to ensure even cooking.
 As you keep stirring you can see that the sliminess reduces and eventually it becomes dry.